fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 ng g service shared
 ```

-To run change detection in a shared service, we reference the entire application, then call tick whenever an shared value changes.
+To run change detection in a shared service, we reference the entire application, then call tick whenever a shared value changes.

 ```typescript
 import { Injectable, ApplicationRef } from '@angular/core';